seyesij/Project1-Game/README.md

 }

 > Description of challenges you overcame, etc.
-Some functions were quite difficult to figure out for example, getting the game to play the next song after one had ended was quite challenging.
+- Some functions were quite difficult to figure out for example, getting the game to play the next song after one had ended was quite challenging.
 When I used a loop it kept on playing all songs at the same time.

 ## The Making of Guess-the-Song

-> Any credits or notes you feel you should add
+> Any credits or notes you feel you should add?
 - https://www.sitepoint.com/jquery-settimeout-function-examples/
 - Help with next song function from Liam Schauerman (https://stackoverflow.com/a/27995683)